allhandsactive/site/CONTRIBUTING.md

 Welcome to All Hands Active's source code for our website!

-This document will help you teach you how to contribute to our website.
+This document will help teach you how to contribute to our website.
 Thank you for helping us make our website better!

 - [Contributing](#contributing)